httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Additionally, exposing the cache key can help an attacker understand modifications to the cache key, which may assist cache poisoning attacks.
 See {{ENTANGLE}} for details.

-The underlying risks can be mitigated with a variety of techniques (e.g., using encryption and authentication; avoiding the inclusion of attacker-controlled data in the cache key), depending on their exact nature.
+The underlying risks can be mitigated with a variety of techniques (e.g., using encryption and authentication and avoiding the inclusion of attacker-controlled data in the cache key), depending on their exact nature.
 Note that merely obfuscating the key does not mitigate this risk.

 To avoid assisting such attacks, the Cache-Status header field can be omitted, only sent when the client is authorized to receive it, or only send sensitive information (e.g., the key parameter) when the client is authorized.